A Decentralized Primal-dual Method for Constrained Minimization of a Strongly Convex Function: Introduction

-First, in Section~\ref{sec:static}, {we develop a decentralized variant of APD (DPDA) for solving \eqref{eq:central_problem} and provide a convergence result in Theorem \ref{thm:static-error-bounds} for static communication networks.} Next, in Section~\ref{sec:dynamic}, we propose a decentralized algorithm DPDA-TV to solve \eqref{eq:central_problem} when the network topology is time-varying, and we extend our convergence results to time-varying case in Theorem~\ref{thm:dynamic-error-bounds}. {The results in Theorem~\ref{thm:dynamic-error-bounds} cannot be obtained from the results in \cite{hamedani2018primal} since the consensus constraint cannot be simply encoded as a single constraint.
-To remedy this issue, DPDA-TV is designed as an inexact variant of APD when the the topology is time-varying or when the edges are directed.} Finally, in Section~\ref{sec:numerics}, we test the performance of the proposed methods \rev{to solve a projection onto the intersection of ellipsoids and distributed constrained LASSO (C-LASSO) problems.}
+\rev{First, in Section~\ref{sec:static}, we develop a decentralized variant of APD\ehh{, DPDA,} for solving \eqref{eq:central_problem} over static communication networks.
+Each iteration of DPDA only requires one communication round among the nodes.
+We provide a convergence result in Theorem \ref{thm:static-error-bounds} for static networks.
+Next, in Section~\ref{sec:dynamic}, we propose a decentralized algorithm DPDA-TV to solve \eqref{eq:central_problem} when the network topology is time-varying, and we extend our convergence results to time-varying case in Theorem~\ref{thm:dynamic-error-bounds}. {The results in Theorem~\ref{thm:dynamic-error-bounds} cannot be obtained from the results in \cite{hamedani2018primal} since the consensus constraint cannot be simply encoded as a single constraint; DPDA-TV is designed to \saa{deal with time-varying topology and/or directed edges,} and DPDA-TV can be analyzed as APD with inexact computations.} Finally, in Section~\ref{sec:numerics}, we test the performance of the proposed methods for finding the nearest point to the intersection of ellipsoids.}